stefansundin/ec2-metadata-filter/README.md

 Google Compute Engine, on the other hand, [requires a special header](https://cloud.google.com/compute/docs/storing-retrieving-metadata#querying) to be present (`Metadata-Flavor: Google`).
 This might seems like a small thing, but it is extremely effective.
 [Here is a good comparison of how the different cloud metadata services behave.](https://ahmet.im/blog/comparison-of-instance-metadata-services/)

-I was first going to implement the same header protection in this program, but after reading [a Netflix blog post](https://medium.com/netflix-techblog/netflix-information-security-preventing-credential-compromise-in-aws-41b112c15179) on the subject, it appears that they are working with AWS to add protections based on the User-Agent header instead (the details on how and when this will be available for everyone is unclear).
-The benefit of just using the User-Agent is that all SDKs should continue to just work (if you use `curl` or other libraries, you will have to update your code).
-I decided to start with this simpler form of protection for simplicity, and more protections to be added in later versions.
+There is [a Netflix blog post](https://medium.com/netflix-techblog/netflix-information-security-preventing-credential-compromise-in-aws-41b112c15179) on the subject, and it appears that they are working with AWS to add protections based on the User-Agent header instead (the details on how and when this will be available for everyone is unclear).
+The benefit of checking the User-Agent is that all SDKs should continue to just work (if you use `curl` or other libraries, you will have to update your code).
+I decided to support this behavior since it greatly simplifies rollout of this program since most applications won't require any modification.

 The program acts as a reverse proxy, run by a special user (or root, if you prefer), and relies on an iptables rule to redirect all traffic destined for 169.254.169.254 through this proxy.
 The program blocks any request with a User-Agent that does not start with one of the following prefixes: